 But I haven’t been particularly successful in getting my pots to look abundant.
 This is almost definitely a result of the plant not getting enough water or food.

 Deadheading seasonal plants and keeping the foliage tidy can make a difference, encouraging further flowering in plants like petunias and geraniums.

-Easy ways to veg growing success
+The key to veg growing success

-The veg patch is where fertilisers come into their own.
+The veg patch is where garden fertilisers come into their own.
 Vegetables grow fast.
 If you want them to crop heavily, then they’ll need lots of nutrients.
 I’ve admitted to disappointment in my veg patch in earlier posts.
 Undoubtedly that has been due to not enough fertiliser, although I do mulch the beds with compost thoroughly every year.

 If you have rabbits, cows, chickens, horses or sheep, then their well-rotted manure will make a good fertiliser for vegetables.
 At least a year is needed between it emerging from the rabbit (cow, horse etc) and going onto your veg patch – or it could burn the plants.

-Or you can buy fertiliser.
-A feed like Baby Bio® Outdoor Fruit & Vegetables can give your crops a real boost.
+Or you can buy garden fertiliser.
+A feed like Baby Bio Outdoor Fruit & Vegetables can give your crops a real boost.
 Bayer’s tests showed that plants treated with Baby Bio Outdoor Fruit & Vegetables had up to 35% more fruit and veg compared to feeding with a standard NPK fertiliser.

 If you’re limited on space you can grow fruit and veg in pots and containers.
 If you do this, keeping the plants well fed is particularly important.